NVIDIA/spark-rapids-tools/user_tools/docs/index.md

    1. The cloud SDK is installed and configured correctly to access the resources such as event logs.
    2. An active cluster is running before issuing the wrapper command.
    3. The active cluster is running Spark 3.x
-3. **serverless**: The wrapper submits a serverless job that does not require setting up a cluster ahead of time.
-   This mode requires the following:
-   1. The CSP supports batch/serverless submissions.
-   2. The cloud SDK is installed and configured correctly to access the resources such as event logs.

 ## Supported platforms